 The initial stop may not be due to an officer thinking you had something to drink before they pulled you over.
 However, if an officer notices bloodshot eyes, slurred speech or the smell of alcohol, they may begin to suspect impairment and change the focus of their interaction with you.

 Signs of impairment in an unrelated traffic stop could give an officer grounds to conduct a field sobriety test and then request a chemical breath test.
-Even if your driving was normal, you can face a DWI if you violate the per se limit for your blood alcohol concentration.
+For whatever reason the office made the initial stop, you can face a DWI if you violate the per se limit for your blood alcohol concentration.

 You encounter a sobriety checkpoint